 The rear can be outfitted with a replacement Full Progressive Spring Pack (reduces capacity to a “light” ¾-ton) or factory leaf-pack modifying Progressive Add-a-Pack (maintains factory payload capacity and pairs with the included Carli Fabricated 2” block).
 This is where the F250 and F350 are a bit different.
 Since 2008, the main spring packs on these two trucks is different; the F250 has a lighter rate spring pack than its 350 counterpart.
 The F250 Add-a-Pack equipped systems are a nice improvement over stock; the F350 with the Add-a-Pack is still very stiff in the rear as the main pack doesn’t move much unless loaded.
 We recommend the Full Replacement Leaf Spring packs for both trucks but especially the F350 given the super-stiff factory springs.
 If capacity is a concern, the Full Progressive Leaf Springs can be supplemented back to the factory capacity of a SRW F350 with the addition of our Long-Travel Airbags (Coming soon for the 2017).
 The Full Progressive Leaf Spring Pack will shift the axle slightly forward in the wheel well to ensure maximum tire clearance for a 37” M/T at full compression.

-Wheel and Tire: On our 4.5” Ford Systems, we recommend 17”-18” wheels, no more than 9” wide with 5” of backspacing with a 37”, E-Rated Tire.
+Wheel and Tire: Factory Wheels SHOULD NOT be run with oversized tires.
+They’re known to rub the radius arm, sway bar and most concerning – Brake Lines.
+Factory tires and factory wheels will work without issue but we DO NOT recommend running oversized tires on factory wheels.
+On our 4.5” Ford Systems, we recommend 17”-18” wheels, no more than 9” wide with 5” of backspacing with a 37”, E-Rated Tire.
 The more rubber, the better the small bump compliance will be at proper inflation pressures.
 The ride will firm up as you go larger in wheel diameter.
 For more details, see our article on wheel and tire selection and tire pressures: